The Centrist Party Common Sense

 What does it mean for America

-Congress is left or right, and all bills suffer or gain from the tug of war between the parties.
-By building a strong foundation for Centrist views, we can bring a common sense perspective to the argument that is much more likely to yield workable solutions for the long term.
+Congress is left or right.
+All bills suffer or gain from the tug of war between the parties.
+By building a strong foundation for Centrist views, we can bring a common sense perspective to policy development.
+Because that will yield better solutions for our country.

 Common Sense Solutions

-By giving the center a strong foundation we enable solutions for the nation that can reach across both sides of the aisle.
-We can present arguments and ideas that encompass the most reasonable views from Democrats, Republicans and Independents, as well as Centrist America, and form solutions that work better for the people and the nation.
+By strengthening the center, we enable solutions that reach across both sides of the aisle.
+Hence, we can present arguments and ideas that encompass the most reasonable views from Democrats, Republicans and Independents, as well as Centrist America.
+After all, solutions that work better for the people and the nation is what we need.

 The American people are asking why doesn’t our government use common sense?
 People can see it isn’t working.